-▶ Definition 3.
+▶ Definition 4.
 SUBPATH TAGAP (SPG)

-INSTANCE: A source vertex s, a sink vertex t and a directed and acyclic graph G that is a topological sorted representation.
+INSTANCE: Two vertices s and t and a directed and acyclic graph G that is a topological sorted representation.

-QUESTION: Is every path in G a subpath of some directed path from s to t?
+QUESTION: Is every path starting from s a subpath of some directed path from s to t in G?

-REMARKS: We know that $SPG \in coNL$.
-Certainly, we can add the single edge (t,s) and decide whether there is always a cycle that contains any subpath in the modified graph by a nondeterministic logarithmic space Turing machine.
+REMARKS: We know that $SPG \in co1NL$: we can decide whether there is a path starting from s that does not reach to t in a 1NL machine.